Not sure what to do in Kyoto at night?

 In Japanese karaoke, you sing in a private room that you rent out by the hour.
 Not only do you get to choose the type and size of the room, but you also get to decide who is invited or not.
 No more singing Backstreet Boys in front of people you don’t know!

 Most karaokes in Japan sell snacks and drinks.
-That way you can get loose and have some fun with your friends!
+That way you can get loose and have some fun with your friends in Kyoto at night!

 Check Out The Kyoto Night View!

 1. Kyoto Tower At Night!

 If you are looking for the ultimate panoramic night view of Kyoto, head over to Kyoto Tower.
 Measuring at 131-meter tall, Kyoto Tower is officially the tallest building in all of Kyoto.
 Nested in the historic city of Kyoto, this modern iconic landmark is the perfect juxtaposition of old and new Kyoto.

 Inside the Kyoto Tower, there is an observation deck 100 meters above the ground.
 It is the highest observatory in all of Kyoto.
 The viewing platform offers an unobstructed 360 degrees view of the city below.
 Your eyes will jump from one temple to another, completely tranced by its historic beauty.

 In the basement of the Kyoto Tower is a Japanese public bath where visitors can enjoy some of the best ways to relax in Japan!
 It is situated next to the JR Kyoto Station so it’s very easy to get to!

 - Location: 721-1 Higashishiokojicho, Shimogyo Ward, Kyoto, 600-8216, Japan